pjgibson25/ADTdq/README.md

 #### How it Started

-My name is PJ Gibson and I am a data analyst with the Indiana State Department of Health.
+My name is PJ Gibson and I created this python library while working as a data analyst with the Indiana State Department of Health.
 My Informatics department arranged a grant with a group who could improve the quality of hospital reporting.
 We needed to track the progress of this hospital reporting, which required diving into HL7 Admission/Discharge/Transfer (ADT) messages and assessing for data completion and validity.
 Enter me.